 - Reformed Criminal: Kheim is a former pirate who ended up an admiral of the Ming fleet.
 Khalid went from trying to con a Sultan to providing him with scientific military advances.

-- The Western Remnant: Although Western civilization is all but destroyed, a few fragments remain such as Georgia and New Norway.
+- The Remnant: Although Western civilization is all but destroyed, a few fragments remain such as Georgia and New Norway.

 - Reincarnation: The entire cast gets reincarnated repeatedly.

 - Reincarnation-Identifying Trait: The continuously reincarnating characters are identified by their shared initials, such as Kyu and Kokila.